-A staff member, other than a casual staff member, who intends to resign from their employment with the University, must give at least 2 weeks written notice of the date of termination or be subject to the forfeiture of 2 weeks pay or part thereof.
+256.1 A staff member, other than a casual staff member, may who intends to-resign from their employment with the University by giving such notice as provided in the table below, must give at least 2 weeks written notice of the date of termination or be subject to the forfeiture of 2-the equivalent weeks pay or part thereof.
 However, where requested by a staff member, the University may reduce the required period of notice.